-The transport studies undertaken for the Stirling Local Development Plan recommended new active travel infrastructure along Dumbarton Road as part of a package of measures to relieve city centre traffic congestion.
+The transport studies were undertaken for the Stirling Local Development Plan recommended new active travel infrastructure along Dumbarton Road as part of a package of measures to relieve city centre traffic congestion.
 This recommendation was developed into a proposal for a high-quality cycling and walking route into the city centre.
 This was developed further with a successful bid for the first and second rounds of Sustrans Community Links PLUS funding, expanding to include a route to the University and a travel behaviour change programme.

 In 2017, the Council was successful in the final round of the Community Links PLUS competition, adjudicated by Transport Scotland, to help develop and deliver an exemplar placemaking and active travel project.
 The project, called Walk, Cycle, Live Stirling, has been awarded significant funding to take the programme forward.